crodilla/FAMD_genephen/README.md

 # Usage

-## Execution

-Rscript FAMD_genephen.R file_to_analyse.tsv plot.png

 ## Input

-FAMD_genephen takes a table where the columns are genomic and phenotypic variables of mixed types and the rows represent the patients.
+FAMD_genephen takes a table where the columns are genomic and clinical variables of mixed types and the rows represent the patients.

 | Comb_variants | Allele1 | Allele2 | Onset   | BVA_Age_ratio | Refraction    | VFL | Night_blindness | Nystagmus | Photophobia | Color_alterations | ERG            | Central | Periphery | Diagnosis |